Evaluating AI Tools

 4. Reliability

-Uptime, consistency, support quality.
+Uptime, consistency, and support quality.
 Does the tool work when you need it?
 Are responses consistent?
-Is support responsive?
-Reliability affects daily use and trust.
+Is support responsive when something breaks?

 5. Data Privacy

 Where does your data go?
 Is it used for training?
 Can you delete it?
-Data processing agreements, compliance (GDPR, SOC 2), and data residency.
+Check data processing agreements, compliance standards (GDPR, SOC 2), and data residency requirements.
 Critical for sensitive or regulated data.

 6. Longevity

 Will this company exist in 12 months?
-Funding, traction, and roadmap.
+Check funding, traction, and roadmap.
 New tools fail or get acquired.
 Prefer vendors with clear business models and active development.

 7. Learning Curve

 How long until your team is productive?
-Documentation, onboarding, and UX.
+Good documentation, onboarding, and UX matter.
 A powerful tool that takes weeks to learn may lose to a simpler one that works on day one.

 How to Weight These Factors